sozu-proxy/sozu/doc/design_motivation.md

 ### Never ending software

 Once you started sōzu, it should be able to serve traffic indefinitely.
-If issues happen that cause a failure, it should not bing down the whole proxy, and it should be able to go back to handling traffic automatically.
+If issues happen that cause a failure, it should not bring down the whole proxy, and it should be able to go back to handling traffic automatically.

 Side effect of this approach: a binary upgrade should not result in lost traffic.